Cui Jian: Public image

 right-wing spectrum, Cui's presence is so striking that no power can ignore or incorporate him", he often pleads with reporters that he is not a rock star or a political dissident, but a composer.

-Since 2000s, Cui has been perceived more as a nostalgic symbol and spiritual icon representing "marginalization, rebellion, and critical consciousness", rather than a commercial star with mainstream influence.
+Since the 2000s, Cui has been perceived more as a nostalgic symbol and spiritual icon representing "marginalization, rebellion, and critical consciousness", rather than a commercial star with mainstream influence.
 In 2015, Cui said people view him more as "an old man" than a rebel, a familiar face on television but no longer influential.
 However, according to Japanese journalist Akio Yaita, since the Xi Jinping era began, most singers and musicians have abandoned the pursuit of individuality and freedom to maintain their presence in the Chinese market, while Cui Jian, known for his "free-spirited" style, has regained prominence.
 A New York Times editorial pointed:

 But to his fans - and detractors - he remains the same unrepentant rebel and cynical idealist that he was at 25, tirelessly battling myopic censors, greedy promoters, lip-synching pop stars and anyone else who stands in the way of an artist's right to make good music and an audience's right to enjoy it.